rhomobile/rhomobile-docs/new_release_changes_docs.md

     <option value='4.0.0' <%=@docversion=='4.0.0' ?
 'SELECTED' : ''%>>4.0.0</option>
     <option value='2.2.0' <%=@docversion=='2.2.0' ?
 'SELECTED' : ''%>>2.2.0</option>

 Notice that version 5.0.30 does not appear, but that 5.0.25 does.
-This is because with the introduction of 5.1, version 5.0.30 became the previous version and 5.0.25 was bumped down to 'supported' status.
-The current and previous versions are injected into the drop-down menu by code that grabs those versions from the version.rb file.
+This is because with the introduction of 5.1, version 5.0.30 becomes the previous version and causes 5.0.25 to get bumped to the 'supported' list.
+The current and previous versions are injected into the drop-down menu by code that grabs those version numbers from the version.rb file.

 ## In The New Version Folder
-Things that need changing in the new version folder, which was copied from edge.
+The process of publishing new docs includes copying all of the files from the 'edge' folder--where they've been gradually updated as the new version was being developed--to a new folder named for the new version number.

+In the new version's folder, change the following files:

 ### toc.rb
-the toc.rb file contains all the links to the docs inside the given version and need to have all instances of the word 'edge' changed to whatever the new version is.
+The toc.rb (table of contents) file contains links to all of the docs inside the given version's folder.
+During development, that folder was called 'edge.'
+Now that it has a version number, **all instances of the word 'edge' must be changed (using search-and-replace) to the new version designation**.
+In other words, we would change 'edge' to '5.1' if following the example from above.

 ### apiusage.md and apisummary.md
-these two files ([version]/guide/apisummary.md and [version]/guide/apiusage.md) which document the APIs for a given version need to have any mention of a version updated to make sure it is referencing the correct version.
+The apiusage.md and apisummary.md files ([version]/guide/apisummary.md and [version]/guide/apiusage.md) document the APIs for a given version. **They must be edited so that all version references are to the current version**.

 ### rhoArchitecture
-Titled 'RMS 5.x Supported Platforms,' this page details the resources needed to run RhoMobile Suite and contains tables of devices supported (and deprecated) by the current version.
-Its top-most table lists the operating systems and general sets of devices on which apps made with RMS will run.
+The 'RMS 5.x Supported Platforms' (guide/rhoArchitecture) page details the resources needed to run RhoMobile Suite and contains tables of devices supported (and deprecated) by the current version.
+Its top-most table lists the operating systems and general sets of devices on which apps made with RMS will run. **This page must be updated to reflect the current version number**.